matteo65/zci65/README.md

 **Fast, secure, efficent stream cipher**

 Zci65 uses a 32-byte key and does not use an Initialization Vector (IV); the algorithm use a internal 256 length array s[] of 32 bit integer and other 2 internal 32 bit fields, k and c; in total the status size is 1088 bytes.
-The internal state is continuously changed by the source content to be encrypted.
+The internal status is continuously changed by the source content to be encrypted.
 The code is very simple, the main functions are:
 ```java
 public byte encipher(byte b) {